Boost Issuer PLC : Miscellaneous () | aktiencheck.de

 dpa-AFX

-BOOST ISSUER PUBLIC LIMITED COMPANY (a public company incorporated with limited liability in Ireland) BOOST S&P 500 3X SHORT DAILY ETP SECURITIES PROPOSED AMENDMENT TO THE PRINCIPAL AMOUNT OF THE AFFECTED SECURITIES MEETING OF THE ETP SECURITYHOLDERS
+BOOST ISSUER PUBLIC LIMITED COMPANY (a public company incorporated with limited liability in Ireland) BOOST EURO STOXX 50® 3X SHORT DAILY ETP SECURITIES PROPOSED AMENDMENT TO THE PRINCIPAL AMOUNT OF THE AFFECTED SECURITIES MEETING OF THE ETP SECURITYHOLDERS

 THIS DOCUMENT IS IMPORTANT AND REQUIRES YOUR IMMEDIATE ATTENTION.

 If you are in any doubt about what action you should take, you are recommended to consult your independent financial adviser.
 In case of queries, please contact Capita's shareholder helpline on +353 1 553 0050.
-NOTICE is hereby given that, pursuant to the provisions of the trust deed dated 13 December 2012 (as amended from time to time) constituting (inter alia) the Boost S&P 500 3x Short Daily ETP Securities (the "Affected Securities" with ISIN IE00B8K7KM88) and made between (1) Boost Issuer Public Limited Company (the "Issuer"), (2) The Law Debenture Trust Corporation p.l.c. (the "Trustee") and (3) Boost Management Limited (the "Manager"), a meeting of the holders of the Affected Securities (the "Affected Securities Holders"), convened by the Issuer, will be held at the offices of Capita International Financial Services (Ireland) Limited in 2 Grand Canal Square, Grand Canal Harbour, Dublin 2, D02 A342, Ireland on Wednesday 29 March 2017 at 11 a.m. local time (the "Meeting").
+NOTICE is hereby given that, pursuant to the provisions of the trust deed dated 13 December 2012 constituting (inter alia) the Boost EURO STOXX 50® 3x Short Daily ETP Securities (the "Affected Securities" with ISIN IE00B8JF9153) and made between (1) Boost Issuer Public Limited Company (the "Issuer"), (2) The Law Debenture Trust Corporation p.l.c. (the "Trustee") and (3) Boost Management Limited (the "Manager"), a meeting of the holders of the Affected Securities (the "Affected Securities Holders"), convened by the Issuer, will be held at the offices of Capita International Financial Services (Ireland) Limited in 2 Grand Canal Square, Grand Canal Harbour, Dublin 2, D02 A342, Ireland on Friday 31 March 2017 at 11 a.m. local time (the "Meeting").

-The Meeting is being held to consider certain amendments, made under the powers set out in clause 2 of schedule 7 of the master trust deed of the Affected Securities, to documentation required to effect a reduction in the principal amount of the Affected Securities from USD 2.00 to USD 0.20.
-This follows the price of the Affected Securities falling below 500 per cent of its current principal amount on Monday 27 February 2017 (the "Threshold Event Date"), and is designed to maintain the normal trading and operations of the Affected Securities.
+The Meeting is being held to consider certain amendments, made under the powers set out in clause 2 of schedule 7 of the master trust deed of the Affected Securities, to documentation required to effect a reduction in the principal amount of the Affected Securities from EUR 2.00 to EUR 0.20.
+This follows the price of the Affected Securities falling below 500 per cent of its current principal amount on Thursday 2 March 2017 (the "Threshold Event Date"), and is designed to maintain the normal trading and operations of the Affected Securities.

 Affected Securities Holders will receive notification by post, including a form of proxy allowing them to vote on the matters being considered at the Meeting by proxy.
 Affected Securities Holders may also access the notification and the form of proxy on the website of the Issuer, at www.boostetp.com/Content/Regulatory- Documents.